 Rabbi Polokoff's rabbinical affiliations include: the Central Conference of American Rabbis; the New England Rabbis CCAR Region; the New Haven Board of Rabbis; the New Haven Area Reform Rabbis Council; and the Rabbinic Cabinet of United Jewish Communities.

 Rabbi Polokoff received his Sacred Theology Master's from Yale Divinity School.
-His rabbinic ordination and Master's in Hebrew Literature are from the Hebrew Union College - Jewish Institute of Religion in New York, and his undergraduate degree is from Johns Hopkins University in Baltimore.
+His rabbinic ordination, Master's in Hebrew Literature and Doctor of Divinity are from the Hebrew Union College - Jewish Institute of Religion in New York, and his undergraduate degree is from Johns Hopkins University in Baltimore.
 Earlier in his rabbinate, he was rabbi of Congregation B'nai Chaim of Southbury and an executive in New York at the Reform Movement's umbrella organization, now known as the Union for Reform Judaism.

 Rabbi Polokoff lives in Southbury with his wife and two children.